Qiskit/qiskit/doc/quickstart.rst

     # Import the QISKit SDK
     from qiskit import QuantumCircuit, ClassicalRegister, QuantumRegister
-    from qiskit.wrapper import available_backends, execute
+    from qiskit import available_backends, execute

-    # Create a Quantum Register with 2 qubits
+    # Create a Quantum Register with 2 qubits.
     q = QuantumRegister(2)
     # Create a Classical Register with 2 bits.
     c = ClassicalRegister(2)